Five number summary inputs

 Q1

-The first quartile, used as the lower edge of the middle 50% of the sorted data.
+The first quartile, used as the lower edge of the middle half of the data.

 Q3

-The third quartile, used as the upper edge of the middle 50% of the sorted data.
+The third quartile, used as the upper edge of the middle half of the data.

 IQR